Discover a picturesque location by Lake Titisee

 In Hell Valley's wider and more open spaces, the gorges open up into a veritable Arcadia of forested hills, lonely farmhouses and noble old stone bridges.
 The bright red carriages of the Höllentalbahn offer us the perfect platform from which to take in the wonderful Black Forest landscape.

 We travel by Standard Class rail to Schluchsee, a pretty town set on the lake of the same name.
 The highest reservoir in Germany at 1312 feet above sea level, the waters remain reasonably clear because of their elevation.
 Here we enjoy a cruise around the untouched shoreline, passing forested beaches and picturesque mountain foothills, before free time to explore the authentic lakeside town.
 Schluchsee, the largest lake in the Black Forest, truly wakes up in summer time, attracting all manner of sportsmen and women to windsurf, swim and sail across the lake.
-Why not relax on the waterfront and enjoy the bustle of one of Germany's finest summer towns?
+Why not relax on the waterfront and enjoy the bustle of one of Germany's finest summer lakes?

 We take a coach to the town of Blumberg.
 Here we visit the small railway museum, before we join the Sauschwänzlebahn Steam Railway, for a journey through spectacular scenery to Weizen, near the Swiss border.
 Passing through the Wutach Valley, this steam route is one of the most impressive lines in the Black Forest and has stood since the late 1890s.
 It has been charmingly dubbed "Sauschwänzlebahn", due to the twisting nature of the route, Sauschwänzlebahn meaning "the pigtail line".
 We pass some of Germany's most pristine countryside, including castles, forests and mountain lakes.